Iteranya/AudioVTuber/README.md

 - Make a simple UI to set things up
 - Add the AI Model integration
 - Make a better AI Model (the current one uses OpenSense, good, but not enough emotion)
+- Add more features as they came along